Sustainable Development | Public Market of the 18th Century

 It’s your turn to act!

 Are you planning to attend the Public Market?
-Through a partnership with RECYC-QUÉBEC, the Museum is encouraging you to take a few simple steps to help our efforts to reduce waste and GHGs (greenhouse gases).
+The Museum is encouraging you to take a few simple steps to help our efforts to reduce waste and GHGs (greenhouse gases).

 • Use active transportation or public transit to get here.